What is a Delegation?

 Delegations must be in attendance when their agenda item is called.
 Delegations are permitted 10 minutes for their presentation.
 Council may ask questions after the presentation for clarification.

 Delegations are to present information to council.
-Council will not enter into debate with the delegations.
-Do not expect an immediate answer from council.
+Council will not enter into debate with the delegates presenting.
+Please do not expect an immediate answer from council.
 Council will receive the information and may refer your issue to staff for more information or to another meeting for further consideration

 Delegations are scheduled on a first come/first serve basis.